 I became a Garden Designer in 1990 having completed the one year Garden Design course at the English Gardening School at the Chelsea Physic Garden.
+In 2002 I completed the adjudication process to become a fully registered member of the Society of Garden Designers.
+(MSGD)

 Before that I studied Natural Sciences at Cambridge University concentrating on plant sciences in my final year after which I taught Biology to A level.
 Garden Design was a natural choice for a botanist who wanted to work from home.